stuttgart-things/docs/presentations/cicd-k8s.md

 * Can fully codify the build, test, and deploy process for code <!-- .element: class="fragment fade-up" -->
 * Can usually be templatized to empower teams to create standard processes across multiple repositories <!-- .element: class="fragment fade-up" -->
 --
+# /GIT REPOSITORY SERVICES
+* GitHub is the most popular, with an active community of 100 million developers <!-- .element: class="fragment fade-up" -->
+* It hosts 372 million repositories and is a favorite for open-source projects <!-- .element: class="fragment fade-up" -->
+* with 28 million public repositories.
+It also provides robust CI/CD pipelines <!-- .element: class="fragment fade-up" -->
+--
+# /GIT REPOSITORY SERVICES
+* GitLab is similar, providing hosting for code repositories <!-- .element: class="fragment fade-up" -->
+* it offers a more comprehensive suite of DevOps tools (security testing, monitoring, and more) than its alternatives <!-- .element: class="fragment fade-up" -->
+--
+# /GIT REPOSITORY SERVICES
+* BitBucket is more specialized <!-- .element: class="fragment fade-up" -->
+* It's the native Git tool in Atlassian's Open DevOps solution <!-- .element: class="fragment fade-up" -->
+* It's designed as a code repository, but only for Jira and Confluence integrations and software projects <!-- .element: class="fragment fade-up" -->
+--
 # /GITHUB ADVANTAGES
 * Benefit from standard source control practices (such as code reviews via pull request and versioning) <!-- .element: class="fragment fade-up" -->
 * GitHub Issues: project management tools are included alongside code repositories, including issue tracking <!-- .element: class="fragment fade-up" -->